How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Thermodynamic Driving Forces and Boltzmann Entropy

-If the system is composed of subsystems, the assemblies $\bSigma$ may be related to macroscopic state observables of the latter, e.g. magnetic moment, particle numbers or energies, denoted by $\epsilon=(\epsilon_1\cdots \epsilon_n)^t $, with $\epsilon_i$ as the macroscopic variable of subsystem $i$.
-As all microstates translate uniquely into a macroscopic variable $\bsigma\to\epsilon(\bsigma) $ one gets
+If the system is composed of subsystems, the assemblies $\bSigma$ may be related to macroscopic state observables of the latter, e.g. volumes, magnetizations, or energies, denoted by $\epsilon=(\epsilon_1\cdots \epsilon_n)^t $, with $\epsilon_i$ as the macroscopic variable of subsystem $i$.
+It can be shown (see Appendix~\ref{appendix2}), that for transitions between assemblies of neighbored state variables, $\epsilon '=\epsilon+d\epsilon\leftarrow \epsilon$, Eq.~(\ref{driftforce}) translates to